Hitesh-Maplelabs/example-applications/flink-streaming-word-count/README.md

 To make the package available for deployment it must be uploaded to a package repository.
 The default implementation is an OpenStack Swift container.
 The package may be uploaded via the PNDA repository manager which abstracts the container used, or by manually uploading the package to the container.

-Make sure to set `input_data_host` to the host that is running the `nc -lk 9100` command that is used to provide data to the application.
+Make sure to set `input_data_host` to the host that is running the `nc -l 9100` command that is used to provide data to the application.

-Once the application is running, type some commands into the nc input and view the results in the flink driver log file.
-To view this file navigate to the log via the Yarn Resource Manager UI or use the PNDA log server.
+Once the application is running, type some texts into the nc input and view the results in the flink's taskmanager.out on driver host.
+To view this file navigate to the taskmanager log via the Yarn Resource Manager UI or use the PNDA log server.